pwwang/Bioinformatics-cheatsheet/README.md

 - **[sambamba](https://github.com/lomereiter/sambamba)**: samtools functions with multi-threading support.
 - **[samtools](https://github.com/samtools/samtools)**: SAM Tools provide various utilities for manipulating alignments in the SAM/BAM format, including sorting, merging, indexing and generating alignments in a per-position format.
 - **[VCFtools](https://vcftools.github.io/index.html)**: A set of tools written in Perl and C++ for working with VCF files.
+- **[PiCard](https://broadinstitute.github.io/picard/)**: Picard is a set of command line tools for manipulating high-throughput sequencing (HTS) data and formats such as SAM/BAM/CRAM and VCF.

 ## Statistics
 ### Distributions